-The study of English is central to the learning and development of all young Australians.
-It helps create confident communicators, imaginative thinkers and informed citizens.
-It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them.
-The traditional and contemporary literature of First Nations Australian Peoples is communicated in distinctive ways and is shaped by lived experiences, knowledge, traditions and connections.
-The Australian Curriculum: English explores the richness of First Nations Australian voices.
-The study of English plays a key role in the development of literacy, which helps young people develop the knowledge and skills needed for education, training and the workplace.
+English is the national language of Australia and, as such, is central to the lives, learning and development of all young Australians.
+Through the study of English, individuals learn to analyse, understand, communicate and build relationships with others and the world around them.
+It helps create confident communicators, imaginative and critical thinkers, and informed citizens.

+The study of English plays a key role in the development of literacy, which gives young people the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, informed, perceptive, innovative and active members of society.

-(ACARA, English Rationale, 2021)
+The English curriculum plays an important part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia's future.